Windsor, ON

 Final Thoughts

-The G2 examiner sheet isn’t a trick — it’s simply a checklist to measure safe, consistent driving.
-If you know what’s on it, you can focus your practice on the areas where most students lose marks.
+The G2 examiner sheet isn't a trick, it's simply a checklist to measure safe, consistent driving.
+If you know what's on it, you can focus your practice on the areas where most students lose marks.

 At Rajput Driving School Windsor, our instructors prepare you for real driving conditions - from busy downtown intersections to unpredictable winter roads.
 We'll coach you through every part of the examiner sheet so you're fully ready on test day.

-Don’t leave your test to chance — book your lesson today and pass your G2 with confidence.
+Don't leave your test to chance, book your lesson today and pass your G2 with confidence.

 Book Your Lesson